mcc-us/mcc-us.github.io.bkup/_posts/2024-01-28-trial-balance.md

 ---
 layout: post
 title: trial-balances
-tags:
+tags: reporting
 ---
+{: .box-warning}
+Reporting NEEDS **Who, What, When: Time Period**

 {: .box-success}
-TB - List all accounts in order: **A, L, O(wners Equity), Rev, Exp** then check for equal balances
+TB - List all accounts in order: **A, L, O(wners Equity), Rev, Exp**<br>then check for equal balances

 ---

-Trial balances are a valuable tool at various stages of the accounting process.
-They promotes accuracy, identify potential issues, facilitate financial statement preparation, and serve as an internal control.
+Trial balances are a valuable tool in the accounting process.
+They promote accuracy, identify potential issues, facilitate financial statement preparation, and serve as an internal control.

+1. Enter the ending balance of each account in the appropriate Debit or Credit column.

+2. Total the Debit (left) column.

+3. Total the Credit (right) column.

+4. Compare the total debits with the total credits, **Net differences between debits & credits.**

 {: .box-warning}
+REMEMBER: Debits = Credits for Trial Balance

+---

+{: .box-warning}
 Reporting NEEDS **Who, What, When: Time Period**

----

 Company Name
 Income Statement